On this page

 - Key Program Elements

-- Weekly Methodology Seminars: Fridays 11:00 AM-12:00 PM.
+- Weekly Methodology Seminars: Fridays 9:00-10:00 AM.
 These seminars, on a wide variety of topics relevant to research methods and career development, are given by faculty and advanced scholars of the CTSI KL2 award, as well as invited speakers from UCSF and other universities.

-- Lunch with Faculty and Scholars.
-This provides a weekly forum for meeting and networking with other scholars and faculty at China Basin.
+- Networking Lunch with Faculty and Scholars.
+This provides an informal forum for meeting and networking with other KL2 scholars and faculty at least twice a month.

-In July, there will be a retreat to kick off the program and provide the opportunity for old and new scholars to get to know the program faculty and staff, and each other.
+In July, there will be a retreat to kick off the program and provide the opportunity for current and new scholars to get to know the program faculty and staff, and each other.

 Supporting CTSI Programs

-Scholars are expected to contribute to the goals of the CTSI in the UCSF Pathways Program.
-This includes serving as role models for pre-doctoral PACCTR and Doris Duke fellows and for clinical fellows, and teaching clinical and translational science methods to others in the K Program and in their home departments.
-As part of this, scholars are expected to participate at least once during their tenure in the CTSI K Program as an instructor in a CTSI-sponsored course (for example, leading a section in Designing Clinical Research).
+Scholars are expected to contribute to the goals of the CTSI teaching clinical and translational science methods to others in the K Program and in their home departments.
+As part of this, scholars are expected to participate at least once during their tenure in the CTSI K Program as an instructor in a CTSI or TICR-sponsored course (typically leading a small group section in Designing Clinical Research).

 This expectation is in addition to the teaching required by the Master's Degree in Clinical Research, and is designed in part to enable the Program to respond to the growing need for what we teach and in part to add a relevant element to the career development of scholars.
 There is no better way to enhance expertise in the methods of clinical and translational science than to teach them.